gpprerna/ecommerce_admin_management/README.md

 3. Tomcat 9.0 server installation.
 4. Java version 8.0 or higher.

-Running the code
-To run the code, you must first set up the runtime environments, add all the necessary libraries and set the class path to the ojdbc jar and mysql-connector-java file in your system.

 Done by:
 Dhvani Pranav Shah - PES2UG19CS114
 Geethika Kommineni - PES2UG19CS036